jacobkoziej/mkinitcpio-msg/README.md

 `base` hook.
 What this will do is load the message immediately after the initialization of the ramdisk environment.

-Secondly I'll have to get rid of the message that says: `:: running early hook [msg]`.
-I can do this by clearing the screen with the `[2J` standard control sequence.
+Secondly, I'll have to get rid of the message that says: `:: running early hook [msg]`.
+I can do this by clearing the screen and setting the cursor to the home position with the `[2J` and `[H` standard control sequences.

 For this to work, the escape code needs to be interpreted correctly and not literally, so editing `/etc/mkinitcpio-msg` with a standard text editor won't